ArronBeale/CI_PP3_The_Simpsons_Quiz/README.md

 2. As a player, I would like to have a main menu.
 3. As a player, I would like to register my name and email for future visits.
 4. As a player, I would like to upload my score to a scoreboard.
-5. As a player, I would like to know how to play.
+5. As a player, I would like to see statistics.

 ### Returning User
 6. As a returning player, I would like to be remembered.